 June will be here in a few hours.
 2021 is fading, fast.
 No more foul weather.
-The sun is out and its rays shine forth magic.
+The sun is finally out.
 Mother Earth is breathing.
-The universe is wondrous and we must so blessed to still be here experiencing its richness.
+The universe is wondrous; we must be so blessed to still be here experiencing its richness.

 But there is a crippling sadness that has settled in my bones.
 How do we forgive ourselves for all the things we did not become?